-At the end of the program year in which probation was served, if the program remains in Grade D, it will be subject to a corrective action and appeals process administered by the National Office of Job Corps, as follows:
+At the end of the first program year, if the program remains in Grade D, it will be subject to additional corrective action, and an appeals process administered by the Office of Job Corps, as follows:

-- The National Office of Job Corps will formally notify the Regional Directors and, as applicable, NTCs, of programs that were on probation and continued to perform at Grade D. - Regional Directors/NTCs will have 20 business days to submit appeals to:
+- The Office of Job Corps will formally notify the Regional Directors and, as applicable, NTCs, of programs that were on corrective action, and continued to perform at Grade D. - Regional Directors/NTCs will have 20 business days to submit appeals to:

-U.S. Department of Labor/ Office of Job Corps200 Constitution Avenue, NW, Room N-4507Washington, DC 20210
+U.S. Department of Labor/Office of Job Corps 200 Constitution Avenue, NW Room N-4507 Washington, DC 20210 Attention: Career Technical Training Team

-Attention: Career Technical Training Team
+- For NTC programs, Regional Directors and NTCs are encouraged to jointly develop and submit a single appeal; however, where this is not possible, separate appeals may be submitted to the Office of Job Corps. - Office of Job Corps staff will thoroughly review all appeals, consult with Regional Directors and NTCs, as necessary, and recommend to the National Director of Job Corps one of the following actions for each program: - Closure/slot reduction; - Probation for another program year (requiring the Regional Office to develop another CTT-PIP or modification of the existing CTT-PIP, as warranted); - No sanctions; however, require that a new CTT-PIP be developed or the existing CTT-PIP be modified, as warranted; or - No sanctions or CTT-PIP.

-- For NTC programs, Regional Directors and NTCs are encouraged to jointly develop and submit a single appeal; however, where this is not possible, separate appeals may be submitted to the National Office of Job Corps. - National Office staff will thoroughly review all appeals, consult with Regional Directors and NTCs, as necessary, and recommend to the National Director of Job Corps one of the following actions for each program: - closure/slot reduction; - probation for another program year (requiring the Regional Office to develop another PIP or modification of the existing PIP, as warranted); - no sanctions; however, require that a new PIP be developed or the existing PIP be modified, as warranted; or - no sanctions or PIP. - The National Director will make all final decisions regarding the disposition of programs, and formal notification will be transmitted to appropriate officials.
+• The National Director will make all final decisions regarding the disposition of programs, and formal notification will be transmitted to appropriate officials.